alaajarrah/Kafka_APIs_Operator_Deployment/README.md

     truststorePass: 'ace-server::truststorePass'
 Content of this file is base64 encoded and seeded into server.conf.yaml.yaml before creating the CR for policy project.
 This step is being done in jenkinsfile during deployment.

-Below files are the CRDs for Truststore, Policy, Setdbparms and server.conf.yaml.
+Below files inside ConfigurationResources folder are the CRDs for Truststore, Policy, Setdbparms and server.conf.yaml.
 Namespace and Content is being dynamically overwritten in jenkinsfile.
 - policyProject.yaml
 - server.conf.yaml
 - setdbparms.yaml
 - truststore.yaml

 Below file is the CRD for IntegrationServer and referenced to the above four CRs:
-- Kafka_APIs.yaml
+- Kafka_APIs_IS.yaml

 The jenkinsfile performs below steps:
 - Checks-out the project